ymaryna/ymaryna/README.md

 -->

 Welcome to my GitHub!
 I'm Marina Cid, a Frontend developer and future Fullstack.
-When I am not searching for new knoledge or programming, I'm playing videogames or playing some sports with my friends.
+When I am not searching for new knowledge or programming, I'm playing videogames or playing some sports with my friends.
 I love to know more and more about this wonderfull developers world 😄

 ### ✨ Languages I use
 <p>